4 tips to prevent cable breakage

 Most cable breaks happen because the equipment isn't stored properly.
 Because the cable isn't being protected, it can easily suffer damage from other items in your bag, jacket, or pocket.
 The cable may also get knots in it easily.
 Apart from a lot of frustration, these also put extra pressure on the cable.
 You can prevent this by neatly rolling up the cable and neatly storing your earbuds or headphones in a small bag, spacious pouch, or separate compartment in your bag.

-Make sure the cable isn't tightly stretched
+Tip 2: make sure the cable isn't too tight

 Figure out beforehand how much freedom of movement you'll need and make sure the cable is long enough.
 Always make sure the cable is hanging or lying down loosely.
 Your earbuds' cable isn't suitable to being under tension.
 Consider using an extension cable if you plan to move a lot.